sktomor/OpenDoTT-communities/README.md

 ## Welcome to OpenDoTT - Communities and Neighbourhoods
-Thank you for your interest in this project!  👍🏾 🎊 We exited to have you on board!
+Thank you for your interest in this project!  👍🏾 🎊 We excited to have you on board!

 * [About the OpenDoTT Project](#about-the-opendott-project)
 * [Communities and Neighbourhoods](#communities-and-neighbourhoods)